michalchecinski/workflow-tools/homelab/apps/vault/README.md

 not be remounted if Vault is destroyed and recreated; however, the backups will be retained on the NFS server for manual recovery in the case of a disaster.

+This is run with a CronJob like found [here](https://michaellin.me/backup-vault-with-raft-storage-on-kubernetes/) since automated backups seem to be an Enterprise feature

 # DR
 [Follow Vault's Standard Procedure for Restoring](https://learn.hashicorp.com/tutorials/vault/sop-restore?in=vault/standard-procedures)